 Saint Lucia Country Report

 St Lucia's foreign relations initiatives predominantly relate to economic development and aid.
-A minor territorial dispute over Bird Rock/Isla de Aves exists with Venezuela, but will likely be resolved through diplomatic channels.
-St Lucia faces little in the way of external threats and there is a low war risk.
+A minor territorial dispute over Bird Rock/Isla de Aves exists with Venezuela, but is likely to be resolved through diplomatic channels.
+St Lucia faces little in the way of external threats and there is a low interstate war risk.
 In July 2017, St Lucia signed maritime boundary agreements with Barbados and Saint Vincent and the Grenadines during the Caribbean Community (CARICOM) meeting held in Grenada, thereby further reducing the risk of local disputes.

 The National Workers Union and civil servants have staged strikes, although these are largely peaceful.
 The ongoing construction of the planned USD2.6-billion Pearl of the Caribbean resort is likely to spark protests from environmental groups while opposition Saint Lucia Labour Party (SLP) is also likely to stage protests against government policy ahead of a general election scheduled for February 2020.
 In September 2018, the SLP attracted thousands of protestors to demand early general elections in the country's apparent largest ever protest; the main risk of such protests tends to be traffic disruption as violence is not usually promoted.